 I laid out my case a little more.
 She snorted.
 My wobble toppled over completely and lay crushed on the floor.

 The solicitor for the children entered the room.
 He greeted us both politely.
-Short skirt turned to him and smiled.
+Short skirt turned to him, all smiles and flirty warmth.

 “And what does the Guardian think?”
 She simpered.
 Yep, actually simpered.
-They began to discuss the case.
-I tried to join the conversation.
+She began to discuss the case With him, politely, even charmingly.
+Several times I tried to join the conversation.
 Short skirt pointedly turned her back on me.
 Since she was much taller than me, it meant I couldn’t see the children’s solicitor properly and had to scramble round to join the little group.
+I looked like an unruly child interrupting adult conversation.
 Each time I tried to make a comment she talked over me, like I was little more then a buzzing fly she had to raise her voice to drown out.

 I went into the hearing bowed and humiliated, no longer sure of my open and shut case.
 Or even of my place in it.
 Perhaps the case was beyond me?
 How would I withstand the devastating cross-examination short skirt would unleash on my witnesses?
 Was I even in the right career?

 Now, of course, I know of such things as robing room bullying tactics.
 I know that when advocates demand to know your case, it’s usually because they haven’t read the papers and literally want to know the case against them without making any effort on their own part.
 I know, too, that their rudeness is an attempt to intimidate.
 I also know that some experienced advocates deliberately target young new colleagues in this way.

 But back then I was young, a newbie and still finding my feet in an already intimidating profession.
 Short skirt played a blinder.
 She pressed every insecurity button she could find in me, hit every nerve of uncertainty I possessed and I imploded.

 I also now know that I succeeded in the case and short skirt turned out to be something of a damp squib when it came to the crunch.